-Released neurotransmitter molecules diffuse across the synaptic cleft and react with specific molecules called receptors in the postsynaptic neuron membrane.
-Effects of neurotransmitters vary.
+A small increase in the concentration of extracellular potassium ions causes the resting potential of nerve fibers to be less negative (partially depolarized).
+As a result, the threshold potential is reached with a less intense stimulus than usual.
+The affected fibers are excitable, and the person may experience convulsions mitters vary.
 Some open ion channels, and others close them.
-These ion channels respond to neurotransmitter molecules, so they are called chemically-gated, in contrast to the voltage-gated ion channels that participate in action potentials.
-Changes in chemically-gated ion channels create local potentials, called synaptic potentials, which enable one neuron to affect another.
+Ion channels that respond to neurotransmitter molecules are called chemically gated, in contrast to the voltage-gated ion channels that participate in action potentials.
+Changes in chemically gated ion channels create local potentials, called synaptic potentials, which enable one neuron to affect another.